Polish Kolaczki Cookies

 - They taste like a fancy pastry, but are much easier to make!

-- One batch makes a lot of cookies- perfect for sharing or putting in a cookie tin!
+- One batch makes a lot of cookies- perfect for sharing and putting in a cookie tin!

 - The assembly process is best done with a crowd!
 Make them with kids or other friends and family!

-I also love that you can do a variety of fillings to please everyone!
-Choose two or three fillings so that everyone you share them with will find something they like!
+- I love that you can use a variety of fillings to please everyone!

 How to Make Polish Kolaczki Cookies